Skip to Main Content

 If an organisation’s OHS for their own staff is being provided by a doctor or registered nurse acting in accordance with the written instructions of a doctor, written instructions can be used and should be considered in preference to PGDs.

-NHS in-house OHS services can use PGDs to provide OHS services, including peer-to-peer-vaccinations, to their own staff, including staff who are contracted to work for the organisation, where it has been locally determined that a written instruction cannot adequately meet the needs of the service.
+NHS/LA in-house OHS services can use PGDs to provide OHS services to their own staff, including staff who are contracted to work for the organisation, where it has been locally determined that a written instruction does not adequately meet the needs of the service.
+This should only be considered for the provision of medicines, other than vaccinations, by healthcare practitioners other than nurses who may legally operate under a PGD.

 PGDs in independent provider OHS

-Therefore, such OHS can only be provided by a doctor, independent prescriber or registered nurse working in line with the legal exemptions afforded to OHS in the HMR 2012 (i.e. a written instruction).
-The OHS exemptions cannot be used by professions other than registered nurses and the written instruction must be signed by an OHS doctor.
+Private OHS services for the supply or administration of medicines other than vaccinations can only be provided by a suitably trained and competent person acting under the instructions (i.e. PSD or prescription) of a doctor, independent prescriber or by a registered nurse working in line with the legal exemptions afforded to OHS in the HMR 2012 (i.e. a written instruction (SPS page)).
+This OHS exemption cannot be used by professions other than registered nurses and the written instruction must be signed by an OHS doctor.